Regional Assistance Mission to Solomon Islands: International response

 In 2004, James Batley took over as Special Coordinator, followed by Tim George in late 2006.
 In 2005 New Zealander Paul Ash became Deputy Special Coordinator, followed by Dr Jonathan Austin in 2007.
 Mataiasi Lomaloma succeeded Naqiolevu as Assistant Special Coordinator in late 2005.

 Military personnel provide security, material and logistical assistance to police forces assisting the Solomon Islands Government in the restoration of law and order.
-From November 2003, the military component was reduced, as stability gradually returned to the country, and a sizeable civilian contingent, composed of economists, development assistance specialists and budget advisors commenced the reconstruction of the government, economy and finances of the Solomon Islands.
+From November 2003, the military component was reduced, as stability gradually returned to the country, and a sizeable civilian contingent, composed of economists, development assistance specialists and budget advisors commenced the reconstruction of the government, economy and finances of Solomon Islands.
 The civilian contingent is now made up of around 130 personnel from many pacific countries, the most sizeable being Australia and New Zealand.
 Early successes included the stabilisation of government finances and normalisation of debt, as well as a number of economic reforms.
 Civilians in RAMSI are now focussing on capacity building of Solomon Islanders to take over the roles.
 Difficulties include the lack of available skilled Solomon Islanders.

 Former Solomon Islands Prime Minister Manasseh Sogavare was outspoken in his criticism of RAMSI, which he accused of being dominated by Australia and of undermining the Solomons' sovereignty.
 By contrast, his successor Prime Minister Derek Sikua has stated he supports RAMSI, and has criticised his predecessor, saying in January 2008: "I think for some time in the last 18 months, the Solomon Islands government was preoccupied with finding fault in RAMSI."
 Sikua has stated: